What Should You Know Before Buying a House in London

 Ignoring the Neighbourhood and Location

 Only focusing on the property itself and ignoring the surrounding area is a big mistake that every buyer and seller makes.
-Many factors affect your property’s value, like transport links, neighborhoods, noise, parking area, etc.
+Many factors affect your property’s value, like transport links, neighbourhoods, noise, parking area, etc.

 Making Emotional or Rushed Decisions